GSA-TTS/identity-site/content/_help/verify-your-identity/verify-your-identity-in-person._en.md

 category: verify-your-identity
 permalink: /help/verify-your-identity/verify-your-identity-in-person/
 order: 6
+accept_list:
+- The same ID that you used to enter your information on Login.gov.
+- The barcode that Login.gov emailed to you.
+You can print the email or show the email from your mobile device.
 ---

 Login.gov offers in-person identity verification with the United States Postal Service (USPS).
 In-person identity verification is only available for some partner agencies.